ghbouzrbay/alx-higher_level_programming/0x11-python-network_1/README.md

 		* If no letter is given, sets q="".
 		* If the response body is properly formatted and non-empty, displays it as [<id>] <name>.
 		* Uses requests.
-* 9. Star Wars API #0

-	* 9-starwars.py: Python script sends a search request to the Star Wars API people endpoint with a given string.
-		* Usage: ./9-starwars.py <search string>
-		* Displays the total number and name of each result.
-		* Uses requests.
 * 10. My Github!

 	* 10-my_github.py: Python script that takes GitHub credentials (username and password) and uses the Github API to display the corresponding ID.
 		* Usage: ./10-my_github.py <username> <password>
-		* Uses requests.
-* 11. Time for an interview!

-	* 100-github_commits.py: Python script that lists the 10 most recent comments of a given GitHub repository using the GitHub API.
-		* Usage: ./100-github_commits.py <repository name> <owner name>
-		* Uses requests.
-* 12. Star Wars API #1

-	* 101-starwars.py: Python script that sends a search request to the Star Wars API people endpoint with a given string.
-		* Usage: ./101-starwars.py <search string>
-		* Displays the total number and name of each result.
-		* Manages pagination to display all results.
-		* Uses requests.
-* 13. Star Wars API #2

-	* 102-starwars.py: Python script that sends a search request to the Star Wars API people endpoint with a given string.
-		* Usage: ./102-starwars.py <search string>
-		* Displays the total number and name of each result as well as the list of films associated with each character.
-		* Manages pagination to display all results.
-		* Uses requests.
-* 14. Twitter Auth

-	* 103-search_twitter.py: Python script that sends a search request to the Twitter API search endpoint with a given string.
-		* Usage: ./103-search_twitter.py <consumer key> <consumer secret> <search string>
-		* Displays the the top 5 results in the format [<Tweet ID>] <Tweet text> by <Tweet owner name>.
 		* Uses requests.